LuckyHyena/DnD/homebrew/5e_reference.md

 >  In contrast, making a **ranged attack while a hostile creature is within 5 ft** gives you disadvantage instead.

 > **Character Bonus:** Characters with the **_Tavern Brawler_** feat get their proficiency bonus with all improvised and unarmed attacks.
 After hitting a creature with either kind of attack, a **_Tavern Brawler_** may then spend their _bonus action_ to immediately make a [grapple attempt](#desperate-non-weapon-attacks) on the creature.

 ---

-# Running Out of Ammo
-After combat a character may spend a minute and recover up to **half** of the ammunition they expended during the combat.

-> __homebrew__: roll a d100 and recover that % of your expended ammunition instead.

----